Jaymon/chef-cookbooks/ssh/README.md

 `node["ssh"]["sshd_config"]` -- a hash of key/values that will be written to the `/etc/ssh/sshd_config` file.

+`node["ssh"]["private_keys"]` -- a list of private key files that will be copied to the .ssh folder

 ## Platform

-Ubuntu 12.04, nothing else has been tested
+Ubuntu 14.04, nothing else has been tested